daneden/daneden.me/src/pages/portfolio.md

 and marketing experience across all of Facebook’s business tools.
 More about this work can be found on the [Facebook Business website](https://www.facebook.com/business/m/one-sheeters/DesigningBetterAdvertiserExperiences).

+In late 2019, I relocated from Menlo Park, California to London, England to help support the Ads organisation and scale our design system team's portfolio.

 Before working on the Ads and Business Design System I worked as a Product Designer on Facebook's Brand Measurement team, devoting my time to creating new ways to measure and report ad effectiveness as it pertains to brand advertising.